Netanyahu orders cutback in contacts with Palestinian Authority

 Palestinians fear settlements, built on land Israel captured in a 1967 war, could deny them a viable state.
 Most countries consider the settlements illegal.
 Israel cites historical and Biblical links to the West Bank and Jerusalem and says it intends to keep major settlement blocs in any future peace deal.

-(Additional reporting by Allyn Fisher-Ilan and Ari Rabinovitch in Jerusalem and Noah Browning in Ramallah; Editing by Crispian Balmer and Tom Heneghan)
+(Additional reporting by Ari Rabinovitch in Jerusalem and Noah Browning in Ramallah; Editing by Crispian Balmer and Gareth Jones)